Daniel Isn’t Real (2019)

 Producer/Director/Screenwriter: George Barry

-Our discussion: Death Bed: The Bed That Eats Review and Analysis
+Our review: Death Bed: The Bed That Eats Review and Analysis

 A demon is trapped inside a bed because of a love affair gone wrong.
 Ever since then, the bed’s been eating people who use it.
 It’s now in an abandoned house and various people are consumed by it before, through the help of an artist trapped in his own painting, it is destroyed.